UN-Universal Periodic Review

 Target Outcome Promotion and protection of human rights.

-Parent(s) Realm Monitoring & Evaluation
+Part of Realm Monitoring & Evaluation

-Children Periodic Reporting per UN Member State (Interaction Dictionary page)
+Parts Periodic Reporting per UN Member State (Interaction Dictionary page)

 Succeeding Interactions Implementation by the reviewed states of the recommendations contained in the final outcome (part of Realm Change in the reviewed state).